mmccracken0137/gluex_analysis_example/README.md

 ## Analysis steps

+## Accessing the JLab CUE system
+ssh to the ifarm at JLab.
+- Basic info on how this can be done is [here](https://jlab.servicenowservices.com/scicomp?id=kb_article&sysparm_article=KB0015066
+- Suggestions on how to possibly streamline the process are [here](https://jlab.servicenowservices.com/scicomp?id=kb_article&sysparm_article=KB0014918)

 ## Environment set-up
 If you are computing on the CUE system at JLab and using `tcsh` (or `csh`) as your shell, add the following lines to the `.tcshrc` or `.cshrc` file in your home directory:
 ```